 Atmospheric pressure means much to some

-There are people who feel well the changes in atmospheric pressure – they might complain about hurting bones, headache before the rain.
+There are people who feel well about the changes in atmospheric pressure – they might complain about hurting bones, headaches before the rain.

 Óþerrishola feels this as well.
 Geyser seems to be "happy" about the falling pressure – the silent spring often turns into a fervent geyser!